BigBadE/Raven-Language/language/README.md

       returned.
 This code is NOT linked, the method call doesn't actually know anything about what method it calls.
 This allows recursive functions to work
 - Parser returns, and passes the single function to ParserUtils::add_function which passes it to Syntax::add
-    - The function is added to syntax.types so it can be found when linking
+    - The function is added to syntax.types so it can be found when internally linking
     - Anything waiting for that function wakes up (nothing calls main, so nothing does)
-- A verifying job is created on a new thread in parser/parser/top_parser (line 29) to verify the function
+- A verifying job is created on a new thread in parser/parser/top_parser to verify the function
     - The code is split into a CodelessFinalizedFunction and a CodeBody as the function itself is finalized
     - The code is finalized, the method effect which is the only line gets turned into a FinalizedEffect
         - checker/check_code adds a waiter for the printf function to finish if it isn't finished yet.